SuriyaNatarajan/projects/Bit_Manipulation/README.md

 - [ ] One unique rest thrice
 - [ ] Reduce a Number to 1
 - [ ] Detect if two integers have opposite sign
-- [ ] Add 1 to an integer
+- [x] Add 1 to an integer (10th July 2023)
-- [ ] Find Xor of a number without using XOR operator
+- [x] Find Xor of a number without using XOR operator (10th July 2023)
-- [ ] Determine if two integers are equal without using comparison and arithmetic operators
+- [x] Determine if two integers are equal without using comparison and arithmetic operators (10th July 2023)
 - [ ] Find minimum or maximum of two integers without using branching
 - [ ] Find missing and repeating number / Set mismatch:
 - [ ] Maximum Product of Word Lengths